 On the other blog I am writing about PTSD in civilian men, not soldiers.

 Felipe Oliveira provides counselling for male ex-soldiers facing issues with PTSD.
-Click here to know more about his work.
-Or, please, continue reading this short article about PTSD among soldier who suffered trauma at war.
+Click here to know more about his work .
+Or, please, continue reading about PTSD among soldier who suffered trauma at war.